shruti-sureshan/Computer-Networks/README.md

 # Computer-Networks

+This repository contains Computer Networks Lab Practicals which I have performed.

 **List of Experiments:**<br>
 •	Introduction to Packet Tracer & Simulate the working of Hub, Switch AND Router<br/>
 •	Connecting two networks using one router (DHCP)<br/>